Education & Outreach

 - Topic 3: Filmmaking with Maximilian Le Cain, a filmmaker and film critic who is also involved in the development and delivery of First Cut!
 Youth Film Festival and Cork Young Filmmakers

-- Topic 4: Music Production and Songwriting with DJ Stevie G and Outreach Manager of Corcadorca Theatre Company.
+- Topic 4: Music Production and Songwriting with DJ Stevie G.

 - Topic 5: Illustration with Olivia Golden, member of Illustrators Ireland.

-The programme is aimed at DEIS schools based in Cork City.
-To date, in 2023, over 1000 students have participated.
-If you’d like to submit an expression of interest in your school becoming involved in the Cork Creative Careers Programme or if you would like to sponsor the programme, contact: director.samplestudios:gmail.com
+If you’d like to submit an expression of interest in your school becoming involved in the Cork Creative Careers Programme, contact: programme@sample-studios.com

 Learn moreThe Cork Young Curators & Critics Programme offers young people (16-25 years) the opportunity to learn about different creative career paths actively through a series of workshops and self-directed arts experiences.
 The programme includes weekly workshops in printmaking, zine making, photography, filmmaking, art criticism, curatorship, creative writing and includes trips to arts activities locally and day trips to meet with other groups around Ireland, such as the Waterford Young Arts Critics group.